remy/remysharp.com/public/drafts/dont-like-open-source.md

 Hiring decisions are *mostly* based on some early criteria that's utterly arbitrary.
 Like "do they have a degree", or "do they have a github account", or "what is their personal interest".
 The reason: to reduce 100 CVs down to a manageable number that you can actually interview.

+When I interviewed [Fabien O'Carroll](https://twitter.com/allouis_) in late 2013 he had limited open source projects I could look at (which I would have skimmed to get an idea of scope of projects he works on), which is fine, and he couldn't really share his company's code.

+With *all* my interviewees I asked them to write me a hangman game in JavaScript, and not to spend more than 2-4 hours on it.
+I would pay each £100-200 (I don't actually recall exactly how much) for their time, because it was likely they were already employed and would have to do it *out of hours*.
+Personal time is valuable, and **no one has an automatic right to it**.

+His code was decent, but that's not what got him the job.
+During the interview, when asked if there was anything else he was interested in, he struggled then eventually mentioned he built a chess timer (in wood) that he could use with his then-girlfriend. *That's* what got him the job, and that same sentiment is what I saw over the following year.
+That detail doesn't belong on github, isn't part of our community, but *is* part of an interview.

+Never undervalue what you do.
+Everyone is unique.
+Some people aren't right for some jobs, but you github streak says positive *and* negative things.

 ## If you can't contribute: you're not part of the community

 Arguing that someone should get a jobsworth position (at Tescos or McDonnalds) because the work 9-5 (or whatever extra overtime) is bollocks.
 This statement is so utterly selfish and narrow minded.
 But it's not the first time I've seen it.